zonca/iris_pipeline/docs/algorithms.rst

 Algorithms to be implemented for the IRIS imager and Integral Field Spectrograph.
-Once the actual classes are implemented in :py:mod:`iris_pipeline`, we will just link their implementations.
+Once the actual classes are implemented in :py:mod:`liger_iris_pipeline`, we will just link their implementations.

 Generate master dark
 --------------------